barbylka/how-to-learn/README.md

 2. navigation through menu and social networks.
 3. videos watching within a project page using `<iframe>`.

+## The refinement plan:

+1. Add an interactive blocks or a modal,

+2. Update html&css,

+3. Connect Webpack.

 ### The Project Link

 The Project's published [here](https://barbylka.github.io/how-to-learn/ ).